Manchester Law Library: History

+Designed by Thomas Hartas, the library was built by William Holt between 1884 and 1885 to provide a meeting place, and reading room, for the Manchester Law Society.
 Hartas (1854–1886) is a little-known, and sparsely-documented, architect.
 He was born in Mansfield, Nottinghamshire and trained as a surveyor.
 He had moved to Manchester by 1876, and died ten years later in Barmouth, North Wales.
 With the exception of the law library, his output appears confined to villas in Nottinghamshire and the North West, mainly undertaken for friends or relations.
 He has no entry in the RIBA Directory of British Architects 1834–1914 an exhaustive survey of practising architects of the Victorian era.
-The library, Hartas' only major building, is Grade II* listed.